CloudBoltSoftware/cloudbolt-forge/ui_extensions/tintri/README.md

 * Zip up 'tintri_action_snapshot' dir **including the subfolders**
 * Go to *Admin > Server Actions* and **upload** the zip file

-## Enable Server Tab
-* Go to *Server Details* tab of a Virtual Machine using Tintri VM Store
-* Click the *edit icon* next to Labels and add the following label
-    * *tintri*
-* The *Trintri Server Tab* will now display for this Virtual Machine
+## Test It

+* Navigate to *Servers* and click on any server in the environment that is Tintri-enabled.
+* Click on its Tintri tab to begin.